iotaledger/iota-wiki/docs/learn/about-iota/value-transfer.md

 - [IOTA Firefly Wallet](https:/firefly.iota.org/)

-But also simple command-line tools for professional users like the
+But also simple command-line tools for professional users, like the

 - [CLI Wallet](https:/https://github.com/iotaledger/cli-wallet/)